How To Turn Drive Shaft By Hand?

 The first step in troubleshooting a drive shaft that won’t turn by hand is to check for any obstructions.

 If you find any obstructions, remove them and try turning the drive shaft by hand again.
+Sometimes, a simple clearing of the obstruction is all it takes to resolve the issue.

 Inspect Universal Joints